FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 ## Raspberry Pi Formatting/Setup

-### Putting OS and Microlab software on an SD card
+### Putting OS and MicroLab software on an SD card

 1. Install Raspberry Pi Imager onto a computer.
 1. Download our disk image torrent from [our website" SRC="https://fourthievesvinegar.org/microlab/).
    1. Please continue to seed the torrent!
-   1. This image is a version of the OS with the Microlab software already installed.
+   1. This image is a version of the OS with the MicroLab software already installed.
       1. The production image already has drivers for the LCD screen installed - you MUST use the touchscreen with the production image.
       1. The development image uses the HDMI port and requires an external monitor.
       1. If you plan to do extensive development on an external monitor, you can cut or drill a hole in the side of the case to allow an HDMI cable to pass through.